Ding Junhui: Fall from the top 16 and return (2021–present)

 Ding beat compatriot Tian Pengfei 6–4 and David Lilley 10–7 in the third and final qualifying rounds of the 2022 World Championship but lost 8–10 to Kyren Wilson in the first round, showing signs of frustration during the match.
 It was Ding's 16th consecutive year at the Crucible.

 Before the 2022 UK Championship, Ding had fallen to 38th in the world rankings and had to win two qualifying matches to reach the tournament's main stage.
 However, Ding reached his first ranking final in three years with wins, including a 6–0 whitewash of world number one O'Sullivan in the quarter-finals.
 Ding lost 7–10 to Mark Allen in the final, despite having led 6–1.
 As runner-up, he advanced from 38th to 19th place in the world rankings.
 A return to form at the 2023 UK Championship saw Ding secure a 6–5 victory over Mark Williams in the quarter-final, which marked his return to the top 16 in the rankings and a spot at the 2024 Masters.
 Ding reached the final of that UK Championship, where he lost 7–10 to Ronnie O'Sullivan.
 One month later he faced O'Sullivan again in the first round of the Masters.
 He made a 147 break in the seventh frame of the match, accounting for two of the only four maximums during the 50-year history of the Masters.
 Ding, however, was ultimately beaten 3–6.
 Ding's 10–7 victory over Chris Wakelin in the final of the 2024 International Championship in China was his first ranking title win since 2019, and his fifteenth overall.
-At the 2025 Masters, Ding defeated Mark Williams 65 in the first round but was then beaten 36 by Judd Trump in the quarter-final.
+At the 2025 Masters, Ding defeated Mark Williams 6–5 in the first round but was then beaten 3–6 by Judd Trump in the quarter-final.
+At the 2026 World Championship, Ding suffered a 9–13 second-round exit to Zhao Xintong.